 Protecting substations from lightning and switching surges that lead to insulation flashover has been a key issue for as long as there have been power systems.
-While this need has remained constant over 100+ years, options on how best to mitigate high voltage stresses have changed quite substantially.
-This article, contributed by arrester expert Jonathan Woodworth, Co-Convenor of IEC TC37 MT4 – 60099-4 and Chair IEEE SPD WG 3.3.11 – C62.11, presents an overview of different scenarios, current available options and the rationale behind each specific case.
+But while this need has remained constant over the years, the options available to best mitigate high voltage stresses have changed substantially.

 Considerations in Substation Protection